 There are many intersections in San Francisco’s South of Market neighborhood where freeway on- or off-ramps intersect city streets.
 Many of these ramps are located close to public schools, single room occupancy hotels, and senior centers, which are frequented by populations at high risk of injury from traffic collisions.

-The Transportation Authority, Caltrans and the SFMTA are conducting studies to develop recommended safety improvements for all travelers through these intersections, especially the most vulnerable populations, and to support progress towards the City's Vision Zero goal to eliminate traffic fatalities by 2024.
+The Transportation Authority has been studying how to improve safety at 15 of these intersections with support from Caltrans and the SFMTA.
+The goal of these studies is to improve safety for all travelers, especially the most vulnerable populations, and to support progress towards the City's Vision Zero goal to eliminate traffic fatalities by 2024.